 The first step is centered around data preparation.
-This step involves mining software repositories for labelled instances of \textit{refactored elements}, e.g., a method that was moved, or a variable that was made inline, and instances of \textit{elements that were not refactored}.
-To both refactored and non-refactored instances, we extract code metrics (e.g., complexity, coupling), process metrics (e.g., number of commits in that class), and ownership metrics (e.g., number of authors).
+This step involves mining software repositories for labelled instances of \textit{refactored elements}, e.g., a method that was moved, or an inlined variable, and instances of \textit{elements that were not refactored}.
+To both refactored and non-refactored instances, we extract code metrics (e.g., complexity and coupling), process metrics (e.g., number of commits in that class), and ownership metrics (e.g., number of authors).
 The code metrics are calculated at different levels, depending on the type of refactoring.
 For a class-level refactoring, we calculate class-level metrics; for a method-level refactoring, we calculate both class and method-level metrics; for a variable-level refactoring, we calculate class, method, and variable-level metrics.

-In the second step, we feed the data to different machine learning algorithms.
-We generate a model for each combination of datasets (all datasets together, Apache, F-Droid, and GitHub), refactoring operations (the 20 refactoring operations we show in Table~\ref{tab:refactorings}), and machine learning algorithms (i.e., Logistic Regression, Naive Bayes, SVM, Decision Tree, Random Forest, and Neural Network).
-Before training the final model, our pipeline balances the dataset, randomly searches for the best hyper-parameters, and stores the best configuration and the ranking of importance of each feature.
+In the second step, we use the examples of refactored and non-refactored elements we collected as training and testing data to different ML algorithms.
+We generate a model for each combination of datasets (all datasets together, Apache, F-Droid, and GitHub), refactoring operations (the 20 refactoring operations we show in Table~\ref{tab:refactorings}), and ML algorithms (i.e., Logistic Regression, Naive Bayes, Support Vector Machines, Decision Tree, Random Forest, and Neural Network).
+Before training the final model, our pipeline balances the dataset, performs a random search for the best hyper-parameters, and stores the best configuration and the ranking of importance of each feature.

 In the third step, we evaluate the accuracy of each generated model.
 First, we test the model using single datasets.
 Next, we test the models that were trained using data from just one dataset and test it in all the other datasets (e.g., the model trained with the Apache dataset is tested on the GitHub and F-Droid datasets).
 In all the runs, we record the model's precision, recall, and accuracy.